BrowenChen/CodingChallenge/RandomIdeas/FutureIdeas.md

-	Given tasks, seperate into daily versus weekly Integration with Google Cal to automatically assign your days Homework lists will be automatically assigned so you know exactly how to do what Integrate SR learning and hollistic learning to maximize everything
+	Given tasks, seperate into daily versus weekly Integration with Google Cal to automatically assign your days Homework lists will be automatically assigned so you know exactly how to do what Integrate SR learning and hollistic learning to maximize everything.

 -LeanGains App
 	Calculates set macros for days with daily tracker.